neurodroid/stimfit/doc/sphinx/howto/resistances.rst

         return amplitude / (stf.get_peak()-stf.get_base())

-Now, you can use this function for different porpouses.
-For example, you may want to test the value of the series resistance in response to a 5 mV hyperpolarazing pulse.
+Now, you can use this function for different porpoises.
+For example, you may want to test the value of the series resistance in response to a 5 mV hyperpolarizing pulse.
 First, let's assume that your recording has the current peak between the 10700 and 10999 sampling points.
 You should set the baseline (for example between 0 and 999) and then peak between 10700 and 10999.
 After that, and given that 5 mV is the voltage difference, you simply type:

 ::